McGill aims to achieve carbon neutrality by 2040, meaning net-zero greenhouse gas (GHG) emissions, by:

 The University’s target of achieving carbon neutrality by 2040 is aligned with the Intergovernmental Panel on Climate Change (IPCC) decarbonization timeline.
 Due to the urgency of climate change, strong commitments and actions need to be implemented and prioritized in order to significantly reduce our carbon footprint.

-Learn more about the University’s path to carbon neutrality in the Energy Management Plan
+Learn more about the University’s path to carbon neutrality in the Roadmap for McGill's Energy Transition

 Learn more about greenhouse gas inventories, or carbon footprint assessments, with the Office of Sustainability’s Greenhouse Gas Inventories 101

 Progress towards Carbon Neutrality

 Miscellaneous includes emissions from livestock & fertilizers, refrigerants & insulating gas, our vehicle fleet, and other sources.
 Scope 1 refers to direct emissions from our own activities; Scope 2 refers to indirect emissions from purchased energy; and Scope 3 refers to indirect emissions upstream and downstream from our activities.

 Get involved in Becoming Carbon Neutral

 - Vehicle managers can apply for a subsidy on the purchase of electric and hybrid vehicles until 2023.

 - Make the most of a discount on annual BIXI memberships available to all McGill community members.